contains the active ingredient cefepime hydrochloride

 buy without a prescription from your pharmacy or health food shop.
 Some medicines

-with Cefepime Alphapharm, these include:
+may interfere with Cefepime Alphapharm, these include:

 any other antibiotic

 fluid tablets (diuretics) such as Lasix, Midamor, or Moduretic.

 These medicines may be affected by Cefepime Alphapharm or may affect how well it works.

 You may need different amounts of your medicine, or you may need to take different

 Cefepime Alphapharm may be given to infants (over 2 months old) and children; Cefepime